 If your keyboard supports only 2.4 GHz tech and you lost the USB dongle

 Can you use a wireless keyboard without a USB dongle?

-If you have a 2.4 GHz wireless keyboard without a dongle, it will not work.
+If you have a 2.4 GHz wireless keyboard it will not work without a dongle.
 This is because you cannot use the keyboard for anything without the receiver.
 The keyboard needs the receiver dongle to communicate with the laptop.